-A BusinessOptix library is a central repository for your Business Architecture, holding business models, master data and configuration for your organisation.
+A BusinessOptix library is a central repository for your Business Architecture holding business process and data models, master data and configuration for your organization.

 This document provides recommended guidelines for the governance of a BusinessOptix library.

-Individual organisations are expected and encouraged to tailor these guidelines to suit their own specific requirements and preferred working practices.
+Individual organizations are expected and encouraged to tailor these guidelines to suit their own specific requirements and preferred working practices.

 The first recommendation is to run an introductory workshop, to

 - Document and use tailored guidelines as material for subsequent training in BusinessOptix

 The next section of the document discusses this workshop.

 The remaining sections discuss each of the key elements required to promote adoption and minimize rework: